lmisea/nulyx/README.md

 npm run deploy
 ```

-This script compile the project, create a new zip file with the compiled code, and update the function in AWS Lambda.
+This script compiles the project, creates a new zip file with the compiled code, and updates the function code in AWS Lambda.
 **DISCLAIMER:** This script will not work the first time you deploy the bot.
 You need to follow the steps in the [Deployment the first time](#deployment-the-first-time) section.
 And also you need to specify the name of the aws sso profile you are using in the package.json file with the key **awsProfile**.

 ## License